sagemath/trac_to_gh/Issue 8759.md

 # Issue 8759: Make the Sass css_dir be /data instead of /data/sage/css so that other components can use Sass

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8759

 Original creator: acleone